 - 1. A brief project outline kindly supplied by EOH Coastal & Environmental Services; - 2.
-Relevant geological maps and sheet explanations (e.g. Theron 1983, Theron et al. 1991, Cole & Vorster 1999) as well as Google earth© satellite imagery; - Several palaeontological heritage assessment reports by the present author for proposed developments in the Ceres Karoo and Klein-Roggeveldberge regions between Sutherland, Matjiesfontein and Touwsrivier.
-These include palaeontological impact assessments (PIAs) for the Eskom Gamma - Omega 765 kV transmission line that runs just to the north of the study area (Almond 2010a) and those for several alternative energy facilities (e.g. Almond 2010a, 2010c, 2011, 2014, 2015, 2015a-g); - 4.
-A four-day palaeontological field assessment of the Rietkloof WEF study area (April 2015) by the author and an experience field assistant within the context of a broader-based review of fossil heritage resources for this and the adjacent Brandvalley WEF project area; - 5.
+Relevant geological maps and sheet explanations (e.g. Theron 1983, Theron et al. 1991, Cole & Vorster 1999) as well as Google earth© satellite imagery; - 3.
+Several palaeontological heritage assessment reports by the present author for proposed developments in the Ceres Karoo and Klein-Roggeveldberge regions between Sutherland, Matjiesfontein and Touwsrivier.
+These include palaeontological impact assessments (PIAs) for the Eskom Gamma Omega 765 kV transmission line that runs just to the north of the study area (Almond 2010a) and those for several alternative energy facilities (e.g. Almond 2010a, 2010c, 2011, 2014, 2015, 2015a-g, Almond 2016b).
+Note that the 2014 study area for the Kareebosch WEF overlaps the northernmost portion of the Brandvalley WEF.
+Relevant geological and palaeontological data (including photographs) from the former have therefore been made use of in this later report. - 4.
+A four-day palaeontological field assessment of the Brandvalley WEF study area (April 2015) by the author and an experience field assistant within the context of a broader-based review of fossil heritage resources for this and the adjacent Brandvalley WEF project area; - 5.
 The author's previous field experience with the formations concerned and their palaeontological heritage (cf Almond & Pether 2008 and references listed above).

 GPS data and brief descriptive notes for all numbered geological or palaeontological localities mentioned in the text are provided in the Appendix.
-Further field data directly relevant to the Rietkloof WEF study area is given in the separate palaeontological assessment of the adjoining Brandvalley WEF to the north (Almond, in prep.).
+Further field data directly relevant to the Brandvalley WEF study area is given in the separate palaeontological assessment of the adjoining Rietkloof WEF to the south (Almond 2016b.).

 Figure 3.
-Google earth© satellite image of the Rietkloof WEF study area showing the constituent farm portions (yellow polygons) situated largely to the west of the R354 tar road between Matjiesfontein and Sutherland.
-The northern two thirds of the area comprises mountainous terrain of the Klein-Roggeveldberge.
-The southern third lies covers low-relief, semi-arid terrain in an eastern extension of the Ceres Karoo region, bordered in the south by the low, west-east trending hills of the Witrante.
-The study area is drained by tributaries of the Grootrivier to the southwest and the Wilgehoutrivier in the southeast.
+Google earth© satellite image of the Bradvalley WEF study area showing the constituent farm portions (orange polygons), situated to the west of the R354 tar road between Matjiesfontein and Sutherland.
+The study area comprises mountainous terrain of the Klein-Roggeveldberge with a steep, = escarpment towards the north and west.
+This region of the Karoo is drained towards the west by tributaries of the Muishondrivier, towards the north by the Wilgebosrivier as well as towards the south by tributaries of the Grootrivier and Wilgehoutrivier.